Top Organizing Mistakes You Might be Making

 Error #3: Buying organizational items before you plan your project.
 Wade into your project first, find out what you need, and make a shopping list.
 Always write down measurements (and take a small tape measure with you to the store) to avoid purchasing mistakes.

 Error #4: Assuming a product will be the solution.
 Space bags might be great at getting bulky clothes out of the way, but will it ensure you will remember what’s stuffed in there and keep you from buying duplicates?
-A shoe rack is great, but will it guarantee you put your shoes in their place upon removal?
+A shoe rack is great, but will it ensure that you put your shoes in their place upon removal?
 These items can help you, but your habits likely need to be tweaked to ensure that you get real results.

 Error #5: Not having a plan to clean out.
 Often, clothing and other items accumulate because there is no clear strategy on removing things from your home.
 Get in the habit of donating items to Goodwill once a month, selling items on eBay each week, whatever it takes to keep things constantly moving rather than staying stagnant in your home.